Breakfast Time (British TV programme)

-Breakfast Time was British television's first national breakfast television programme, broadcast from 17 January 1983 until 29 September 1989 on BBC1 across the United Kingdom.
+Breakfast Time is British television's first national breakfast television programme.
+It was broadcast from 17 January 1983 until 29 September 1989 on BBC1 across the United Kingdom.
 It was broadcast for the first time just over two weeks before TV-am, the commercial breakfast television station.

 On 2 October 1989, the show became Breakfast News.

 Format

 Breakfast Time mixed hard news with accessible features, creating a cosy feel, with sofas and bright colours.
 The presenters typically wore casual clothes instead of formal suits, in contrast to the regular news broadcasts.
 Frank Bough, Selina Scott and Nick Ross anchored the show, with regulars such as Russell Grant (astrology) and Diana Moran, also known as the "Green Goddess" due to the colour of her leotard.

 The news was read by Debbie Rix, while each region opted out of the main programme at quarter past and quarter to the hour to broadcast short regional news bulletins.
 Initially, viewers in London and the South East were provided with their regional news by one of the main Breakfast Time presenters rather than a regional presentation team.
-This continued until autumn 1985 when the new London and South East regional news programme London Plus started to provide the regional news opt-outs during the programme.
+This continued until autumn 1985 when the new London and South East regional news programme BBC London Plus started to provide the regional news opt-outs during the programme.

 The weather slot (known as Window on the Weather) was presented by Francis Wilson, and reflected the rest of the show in having a more laid-back feel.
 Window on the Weather actually introduced modern, projection-style graphics some two years ahead of the transition from the old-style magnetic boards used in the BBC's main weather bulletins.
 Whilst Wilson was the resident weather presenter on the show, other presenters such as Michael Fish, Bill Giles and Ian McCaskill stood in during Wilson's absence.

 During Breakfast Times first broadcast, letters and telegrams were sent from different breakfast shows around the world to wish Breakfast Time good luck such as Network Ten for Australia, CTV for Canada, CBS and ABC for the United States, TVB for Hong Kong and NHK for Japan.
 Among the in-studio guests on the first Breakfast Time on 17 January 1983 was Jane Pauley, presenter of NBC News Today in the United States.Breakfast Time aired from 6:30 am until 9:00 am each weekday morning.
 On Monday 18 February 1985, the programme changed to a later time slot of 6:50 am until 9:20 am.

 On Monday 10 November 1986, Breakfast Time was relaunched with a news desk and presenters in suits.
 Hardened journalists such as Jeremy Paxman and Kirsty Wark joined the team as the programme shifted its tone to analysis of the morning's news stories, especially politics.
 The new look programme also started later, running from 7:00 am and ended any time between 8:30 am and 8:55 am.